-- 278. According to the Respondent, the fact that the Athlete's name is on the Duchess List constitutes evidence that she was expected to use the Duchess Cocktail and was a "protected athlete".
-This entailed according to the Respondent, that the urine samples she provided at the Sochi Games would be automatically substituted by the Sochi Laboratory. - 279.
-As a preliminary point, the Panel holds that Mr Pichler's witness statement and testimony, although very instructive and certainly sincere, were not fully persuasive.
-Indeed, at the hearing it became clear that Mr Pichler's belief that "his girls were clean", and that he would have noticed if one of his athletes had doped, was contradicted, first, by himself when admitting that one of his former athletes had voluntarily admitted to having doped and, second, by the undisputed fact that Mrs Galzyrina, whom he had trained during a certain period in time, has been convicted for having doped during that specific period.
-Thus, the Panel did not attribute any probative weight to Mr Pichler's witness statement and testimony, one way or other. - 280.
-That said, the Panel notes, first, that except for Dr Rodchenkov's witness statement, according to which the Duchess List contains the names of the athletes that were to take the Duchess Cocktail, there is no evidence before the Panel that the Athlete took the Duchess Cocktail.
-It is uncontested that Dr Rodchenkov has not observed the Athlete take the Duchess Cocktail, and has not provided the Athlete with the Cocktail. - 281.
-Moreover, unlike the "Washout Schedules", which were at the heart of some cases dealt with by several other CAS panels, the Duchess List does not contain any indication as to whether or not the athletes on the list did actually take the Duchess Cocktail or any of the Prohibited Substances it was composed of.
-In particular, there is no evidence or other indication that any of the ingredients of the Duchess Cocktail were ever found during an ITP of one of the Athlete's urine samples. - 282.
-The probative value of the Duchess List is further diminished when it comes to the individual culpability of the athletes, as stated by the panels in the Other Proceedings, by the fact that not all athletes sanctioned by the IOC DC in relation with the Sochi Games "appear on the Duchess List demonstrates that, even on the IOC's case, the Duchess List is not suggested to be a fully comprehensive contemporaneous reflection of the athletes' alleged involvement in doping practices". - 283.
-Further, even when read in context with the summary of the overall scratch marks found on the sample bottles of all Russian athletes, it appears that no definite conclusion can be drawn one way or the other as to whether any athlete on the Duchess List used the Duchess Cocktail or any of its prohibited substances before or during the Sochi Games.
+- 220. According to the Respondent, the fact that the Athlete's name is on the Duchess List constitutes evidence that she was expected to use the Duchess Cocktail and was a "protected athlete".
+This entailed the conclusion, according to the Respondent, that the urine samples she provided at the Sochi Games would be automatically substituted by the Sochi Laboratory. - 221.
+In this regard, the Panel notes, first, that except for Dr Rodchenkov's witness statement, according to which the Duchess List contains the names of the athletes that were to take the Duchess Cocktail, there is no evidence before the Panel that the Athlete took the Duchess Cocktail.
+It is uncontested that Dr Rodchenkov has not observed the Athlete take the Duchess Cocktail, and has not provided the Athlete with the Cocktail. - 222.
+Moreover, unlike the "Washout Schedules", which were at the heart of some cases dealt with by several CAS panels, the Duchess List does not contain any indication as to whether or not the athletes on the list did actually take the Duchess Cocktail or any of the Prohibited Substances it was composed of.
+In particular, there is no evidence or other indication that any of the ingredients of the Duchess Cocktail were ever found during an ITP of one of the Athlete's urine samples. - 223.
+The probative value of the Duchess List is further diminished when it comes to the individual culpability of the athletes, as stated by the panels in the Other Proceedings, by the fact that not all athletes sanctioned by the IOC DC in relation with the Sochi Games "appear on the Duchess List demonstrates that, even on the IOC's case, the Duchess List is not suggested to be a fully comprehensive contemporaneous reflection of the athletes' alleged involvement in doping practices". - 224.
+Further, even when read in context with the summary of the overall scratch marks found on the sample bottles of all Russian athletes, it appears that no definite conclusion can be drawn - one way or the other - as to whether any athlete on the Duchess List used the Duchess Cocktail or any of its prohibited substances before or during the Sochi Games. - 225.
+Finally, this summary and the Duchess List, read together, do not prove to the comfortable satisfaction of the Panel the Respondent's submission, based on Dr Rodchenkov's explanation, according to which the samples of the "protected athletes" were automatically substituted at the Sochi Laboratory.
+Indeed, even if the Respondent stressed that it would be possible to open bottles without leaving any T-marks, it is significant, in the view of the Panel, that a certain number of samples bottles of athletes on the Duchess List show no - or only isolated - T-Marks.
+According to Prof. Champod, this provides some moderate support for the view that the sample bottles have not been re-opened, or at least no particular support for one proposition versus the other.

-- 284. Finally, this summary and the Duchess List, read together, do not prove to the comfortable satisfaction of the Panel the Respondent's submission, based on Dr Rodchenkov's explanation, according to which the samples of the "protected athletes" were automatically substituted at the Sochi Laboratory.
-Indeed, even if the Respondent stressed that it would be possible to open bottles without leaving any T-marks, it is significant, in the view of the Panel, that a certain number of samples bottles of athletes on the Duchess List show no or only isolated T-marks.
-According to Prof. Champod, this provides some moderate support for the view that the sample bottles have not been re-opened, or at least no particular support for one proposition versus the other. - 285.
-In view of the above, the Panel considers that the fact that the Athlete's name is on the Duchess List is not itself sufficient for it to be comfortably satisfied that the Athlete used the Duchess Cocktail or any of its prohibited ingredients before or during the Sochi Games, so as to allow the conclusion that the urine samples she provided at the Sochi Games were to be substituted by the Sochi Laboratory.
+226. In view of the above, the Panel considers that the fact that the Athlete's name is on the Duchess List is not itself sufficient for it to be comfortably satisfied that the Athlete used the Duchess Cocktail or any of its prohibited ingredients before or during the Sochi Games, so as to allow the conclusion that the urine samples she provided at the Sochi Games were to be substituted by the Sochi Laboratory.